salimandre/Monte-Carlo-Tree-Search/README.md

 - The more thinking time the higher chance the game outcome will be a draw

--
+- The more thinking time the lower chance for player 2 to win

 - Reward designs performance depend on thinking time

 - Aggressive play is rewarded for player 1 when thinking time is low

-- Looking for a draw
+- Playing too safe is not